MaevaTecher/varroa-host-jump/README.md

 # Population genomics and demographic history of successful host switches in Varroa mites

-This repository aims at providing an online resource for the manuscript "Tracing the history of successful host switches in the beekeeping Varroa mite pests".
+This repository aims at providing an online resource for the [preprint](https://www.biorxiv.org/content/10.1101/2020.07.30.228320v1.full) "Tracing the history of successful host switches in the beekeeping Varroa mite pests".

 Using whole-genome sequencing, (i) we compared sympatric populations genetic diversity, and (ii) estimated the demographic parameters of independent host switches in the _Apis_ honey bee ectoparasites mites: _Varroa destructor_ and _V. jacobsoni_.
 The following sections described how the bioinformatics analysis were processed and how to replicate them with available genome data reads, Snakemake pipeline and other file formats or codes necessary.